jwoertink/fez/README.md

 3. Run `cap production deploy`.
 4. Pray it all works!

+Alternitively, if you're looking to deploy to [Heroku](https://www.heroku.com/), you can use [Crystal Heroku Build Pack](https://github.com/crystal-lang/heroku-buildpack-crystal/) to deploy.

 ## Development

 If you'd like to help contribute, check out the Projects tab, or issues.